Research interests: health care related decision making in chronic diseases

 Mentor: Dr. Beth Black

-Research interests: health disparities among the LGBTQ population and end of life care
+Research interests: health disparities among the LGBTQ population, health policy and end of life care

 Martha Grace Cromeens